 “Green, any chance you got enough Mana to cast some magic?” the fox asked.

-“Yes, I do,” the golem responded, his eyes fixed on the poison-spewing creature ahead.
+“…Yes, I do,” the golem responded, its eyes fixed on the poison-spewing creature ahead.

 “Good, then I have a plan,” Tails said.
 He turned to Bark.
 “Bark, you have those grenades still?”
 The bear narrowed his eyes at him, perplexed, but then nodded in affirmation.
 “Alright, hand one over to me.
 Green, charge another Fire spell.
 We’re going to use the grenades to clear out some of the gas, that should give you enough visibility to send a charge right down its throat,” the fox explained.
 “If I’m right – and I usually am – the explosion should both stop the gas from forming and severely injure it.”

-“…You sound sure of yourself,” Green commented gravely, tapping into the Fire Emerald on his arm and drawing the energy out.
+“…You’re pretty sure of yourself,” Green commented gravely, tapping into the Fire Emerald on its arm and drawing the energy out.

 “Hey man,” Bark said to Green, his lips curled into a smile.
 “If there’s one thing I’ve learned after spending a few days with this guy, it’s that he knows what he’s doing.
 He’s legit.”
 He turned his attention to the fox and tossed him an explosive, before pulling another one out from his side pocket.
 “Alright foxy, you tell me when.”

 Beneath his stoic exterior, Tails chuckled inwardly to himself.
 ‘About time he has faith in me,’ he mused.
 “Right, so on my mark, we toss the grenades and get behind the holding tank behind us,” he explained quickly, his eyes trailing the incoming poisoned vapour.
 “Once they explode, Green, you launch that down his throat.
 Bark and I will go in after and finish it off with more Fire spells.”